BlessCSS/grunt-bless/README.md

 Type: `Boolean`
 Default value: `false`

+Requires `logCount`.
 If set to `true,` the process will exit with an error if the selector limit is exceeded.

 ### Usage Examples ###